newsdev/capital_git/README.md

 To start the app, copy and rename `repos.yml.sample` to `repos.yml` with the proper configuration.

-The `config.ru.sample` file has an example of how to run the app with a different base path.

 Then run:

 `shotgun -p 4567 config.ru`